 We also have the

 background-clip property but this one doesn't affect the calculation.
-It only affect the visual result by clipping some part of the background.
+It only affects the visual result by clipping some part of the background.

-In case we really need to have the size of the image (or the gradient) equal to the container size and move it using percentage like pixel we can consider the below ideas.
+In case we need to have the size of the image (or the gradient) equal to the container size and move it using percentages like pixels we can consider the below ideas.

-We should note that translate consider the size of the pseudo element but since it's the same as the container we won't have any issue.
+We should note that translate considers the size of the pseudo-element but since it's the same as the container we won't have any issue.
 We can also use

 transform will have better performance.
 Using this method we cannot have repetition.